-As reported in our annual report on Form 20-F for the year ended December 31, 2002, and our reports on Form 6-K filed on June 3, 2003 and August 11, 2003, revenues from Permax have been in decline since year-end, due to the impact of the generic version of the product launched in December 2002 and the change (and the circumstances surrounding the change) to the Permax label to include the potential risk of valvular heart disease.
-We anticipate a second generic product to be launched in September 2003.
-For the quarter ended March 31, 2003, total prescriptions of Permax fell by approximately 44% when compared to the comparable period of the year 2002, which is at the higher end of our range of expectations.
-As a result of this reduction in patient demand, we booked provisions totaling approximately \$7.3 million for the quarter ended March 31, 2003 to cover the risk of returns, rebates and inventory losses.
-During the quarter ended June 30, 2003, we continued to experience significant generic competition to Permax and a further reduction in inventory levels at wholesalers.
-Sales of Permax declined to \$0.1 million for the quarter ended June 30, 2003 compared to \$15.2 million in the comparable period of the year 2002.
+As reported in our annual report on Form 20-F for the year ended December 31, 2002, revenues from Permax have been in decline since year-end, due to the impact of the generic version of the product launched in December 2002 and the change (and the circumstances surrounding the change) to the Permax label to include the potential risk of valvular heart disease.
+For the first two months of 2003, total prescriptions of Permax have fallen by approximately 40% when compared to the comparable period of the year 2002, which is at the higher end of our range of expectations.
 Additionally, we recently received two notices of claims of personal injury and/or death from valvular heart disease allegedly associated with Permax.
 We cannot predict whether litigation will follow, or the outcome of any such litigation.
 We intend to take all appropriate action to protect our interests with respect to these claims.
 See Item 5 of our annual report on Form 20-F for the year ended December 31, 2002 "Operating and Financial Review and Prospects - Trend Information" and "Risk Factors - Our products may not be able to compete effectively against those of our competitors" in this prospectus.

 In March 2003, we entered into an agreement with F. Hoffmann-La Roche Ltd. and Hoffmann-La Roche Inc. to acquire worldwide rights to a pharmaceutical product containing tolcapone for the treatment of Parkinson's disease.
 Consummating that acquisition is contingent on a number of conditions, including, among others, our receiving results of a recently completed clinical study and having sufficient funds on-hand to complete the acquisition.
 If consummated, we would be required to make an upfront payment of US\$12.5 million and subsequent milestone payments contingent upon reaching certain net sales milestones in the US and other territories.
-The acquisition of this product, or any other product, will require funding, which could take the form of an equity offering, debt issuance or other form of financing.
+The acquisition of this product, or any other product, including an exercise of our option to acquire the US rights to Zelapar, will require funding, which could take the form of an equity offering, debt issuance or other form of financing.
 There is no assurance that such funds will be available.
 See Item 4 of our annual report on Form 20-F for the year ended December 31, 2002 "Information on the Company - History and Development of the Company."